If you love Studland’s beaches but would prefer a more local vibe head to South Beach.

-There are also echos of the past – both man-made and natural – here, with a World War II pillbox on the beach itself, next to the unique red and yellow-coloured sandstone of the cliffs.
+There are also echos of the past – both man-made and natural – here, with a World War II pillbox on the beach itself and easy access to observation bunker Fort Henry, next to the unique red and yellow-coloured sandstone of the cliffs.

 This family-friendly beach has attracted both visitors and locals alike for many years – in fact, it used to be home to an annual August regatta where locals and visitors competed against each other in rowing and sailing races, as well as tug-of-war games – with the winners being treated to a free pint at the local pub.

 South Beach has a café hut with an outdoor seating area, which sells hot and cold snacks and drinks using organic, Fairtrade and locally-sourced ingredients where possible.

 Joe’s Café is open daily between 11am – 4pm throughout the year.

 Book in advance for evening meals, including regular paella evenings: 07931 325243

 The café also lends out beach equipment, including windbreaks and buckets and spades.

 The Bankes Arms

 South Beach is the closest of Studland’s beaches to the village pub, The Bankes Arms, which serves traditional pub grub, as well as on-site brewed Isle of Purbeck beer.

 Picnic essentials can be purchased from the village shop, along with a wide variety of household items, pet supplies and souvenirs.